 10. Letting go of the ego (Beginning of week four)

 We repress bad memories in the unconscious like junk we have shoved into the attic.
-They serve no purpose but only make us miserable and block us from experiencing life.
+They serve no purpose but only make us miserable and block us from experiencing joy.
 What makes them seem like real things are strong emotions that the mind has attached to them.
 To let go of bad memories, you simply allow yourself to feel the feeling until it goes away on its own.
 Without the feeling, the memory loses its power.

 See the post, “Letting go of the ego” for the Release technique taught by Lester Levenson, and let go of all of your bad memories one by one.